 Now you’re ready to bridge the ocean.
 You can do that several ways, most of which don’t require a plane trip.
 Work your way across the Atlantic in this order:

 View Italian microfilmed records from the Family History Library.
-Through the Family History Library in Salt Lake City (see the August 2000 Family Tree Magazine), you can access many types of records from throughout the United States and Italy.
+Through the Family History Library in Salt Lake City, you can access many types of records from throughout the United States and Italy.
 The library has more than 28,000 rolls of microfilmed original documents from Italy alone.
 I traced my Italian ancestors back to the late 1700s just from these microfilmed records, without ever leaving America’s shores.